Portia

 As ordered by her lord, governor and king.

-The speech is one of the most-discussed pieces of writing in Portia's role, and the question it raises has organised feminist Shakespeare criticism for over a century.
-On its surface, the speech is Portia's submission to Bassanio as "her lord, her governor, her king" — a complete formal surrender of her household, her fortune, and her own person.
-The "unlessoned girl" self-description claims, on the same surface, that the woman who has just dismissed half the suitors of Europe with comic precision is, in fact, untutored and unprepared.
-The speech has been read several ways.
-The first reading, dominant in the nineteenth century, treats the submission as sincere and Portia as the model of the wife who, however independent in temperament, recognises the appropriate hierarchies of marriage.
-The second reading, increasingly dominant from the late twentieth century, treats the submission as strategic and Portia's "unlessoned girl" formulation as a piece of self-conscious modesty that the rest of the play will, by its events, dismantle.
-The third reading, developed in modern legal-political criticism, treats the submission as performative — Portia is articulating the language her father's will and her culture's marriage conventions require, while reserving her actual position for the moment when she can deploy it.
-The play permits all three.
-What it commits to is the structural arithmetic.
-Within three hundred lines, Portia will leave for Venice in disguise; within five hundred, she will defeat Shylock in the highest court of Venice using legal manoeuvres her husband could not have produced; within seven hundred, she will be exacting the ring trick that will require Bassanio to acknowledge the limits of his commitment to her.
-The "unlessoned girl" speech is, in this reading, the play's quiet preparation for the demonstration that what Portia has surrendered in 3.2 she will, by the play's structural mechanism, reclaim by 5.1.
+On its surface, the speech is a complete surrender.
+Portia hands Bassanio her household, her fortune, and herself, and names him "her lord, her governor, her king."
+The "unlessoned girl" self-description claims, on that same surface, that the woman who has just dismissed half the suitors of Europe with comic precision is in fact untaught and unready.
+The speech has been read three ways: as sincere submission (the older reading), as strategic modesty the rest of the play will quietly undo (the modern reading), and as performance – Portia speaking the language her father's will and her culture expect, while holding her real position in reserve.
+The play allows all three.
+What it commits to is the arithmetic.
+Within three hundred lines she will leave for Venice in disguise; within five hundred she will defeat Shylock in the highest court of Venice with a manoeuvre her husband could never have produced; within seven hundred she will spring the ring trick that makes Bassanio acknowledge the limits of his commitment to her.
+The "unlessoned girl" speech is the play's quiet set-up for the demonstration that what Portia gives away in A3S2 she will, by the play's own machinery, take back by A5S1.

 "The Quality of Mercy"

-Act 4, Scene 1 is the play's most consequential scene, and Portia's address to Shylock within it is the most-quoted single passage in the play.
+A4S1 is the play's most important scene, and Portia's address to Shylock in it is the most-quoted passage in the play.

 Original